ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Environments and Robots List

 \subsection{Drawing/Cleaning}

 Drawing/Cleaning refers to tasks for dynamically "adding/removing" objects to simulate the effect of drawing or cleaning.
 A task could be to draw the outline of a shape on a canvas or clean dirty spots on a table surface.
+Example task shown in Figure \ref{fig:drawlettersvg}.

-ManiSkill3 is the only framework that supports this kind of task with GPU parallelization.
+ManiSkill3 is the only framework that supports this kind of task out of hte box with GPU parallelization and rendering.

 \textbf{Implementation Details:} The drawing/cleaning effect is achieved by building ahead of time 1000s of small thin cylinders that represent ``ink" or dirty spots.
 For a drawing task, all of these cylinders are hidden away from the camera view.
 When a robot moves a drawing tool close to a surface/canvas, the cylinders have their pose set to be on top of the surface right under where the drawing tool is.
 For a cleaning task, all the cylinders/dirty spots are visible and removed once the cleaning tool moves over the dirty spot.
 Currently the drawing/cleaning environments in ManiSkill3 do not require intricate grasping (nor is it the focus) of the drawing/cleaning tool, so the solver position/velocity iteration values are tuned down.